-This bill addresses campaign finance by establishing provisions for transition expenses for newly elected officials, specifically the secretary of state-elect, state auditor-elect, and attorney general-elect.
-It allows for the transfer of funds, up to $50,000 for the secretary of state and state auditor, and up to $75,000 for the attorney general, from the general contingent account to the Department of Management and Budget to cover expenses related to preparing for their official duties.
-The bill also defines "transition expenses" and "inaugural event expenses," outlining what these expenses may include, such as office space, equipment, and consulting services.
-Additionally, it prohibits candidates from soliciting or accepting contributions for these expenses outside of their principal campaign committee.
+This bill addresses campaign finance by providing funding for transition expenses for newly elected officials, specifically the secretary of state-elect, state auditor-elect, and attorney general-elect.
+It allows for the transfer of up to $50,000 for the secretary of state and state auditor, and up to $75,000 for the attorney general from the general contingent account to the Department of Management and Budget to cover expenses related to preparing for their official duties.
+The bill also establishes definitions for transition expenses and inaugural event expenses, which include costs associated with setting up a transition office, office space, equipment, and other necessary support.
+Additionally, it prohibits candidates from making expenditures for these expenses outside of their principal campaign committee.

 Statutes affected: